Willy Adames Player Props: Brewers vs. Phillies

 Willy Adames At The Plate

-- Adames has picked up an RBI in 30.6% of his games this season, with more than one RBI in 11.8% of his games.
-He has also driven in three or more runs in seven contests.
+- Adames has an RBI in 26 of 86 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in seven contests.

-- In 32 of 85 games this year, he has scored, and nine of those games included multiple runs.
+- He has scored in 32 games this year (37.2%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.